mozadeh/cardstak/README.md

 Sample event: ```http://funginstitute.berkeley.edu/newadmit/visit-day/ (scroll to bottom left of page) ```

-It was also awarded the James Chen Award (the highest award present by UC Berkeley school of Information):
+It was also awarded the James Chen Award (the highest award presented by UC Berkeley school of Information):
 ```http://www.ischool.berkeley.edu/newsandevents/news/2016commencementawards ```